ultimaterobotics/uMyo_BLE/README.md

 # uMyo Library for Arduino

-This library allows to receive data from uMyo devices using BLE mode of ESP32 radio, providing muscle activity readings, roll, pitch, yaw angles and 4-bins spectrum
+This library allows to receive data from uMyo devices using BLE enabled Arduinos (both nRF52x and ESP32 based), providing muscle activity readings, roll, pitch, yaw angles and 4-bins spectrum

 # License